IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-tuexen-opsawg-pcapng.md

-Note that the copy semantics is not related to privacy - there is no guarantee that a pcapng anonymizer will remove a Custom Block or Custom Option, even if the appropriate code is used requesting it not be copied; and the original pcapng file can be shared anyway.
+Note that the copy semantics is not related to privacy - there is no guarantee that a pcapng anonymizer will remove a Custom Block or Custom Option, even if the appropriate type code is used requesting it not be copied; and the original pcapng file can be shared anyway.
 If the Custom Data portion of the Custom Block or Custom Option contains sensitive information, then it should be encrypted in some fashion.